DominicHulsey/inspired/readme.md

 The positioning of elements on the page is not the absolute most crucial thing for this application however it does need to have few things to make the grade.
 Use the picture above as an idea for laying out your site.

 Requirements:
-- `5 points`: On hover the quote should show the author of the quote
+- `5 points`: On hover the quote should show the author of the quote and dissaper when not hovered over
 - `5 points`: The image should be on large display with at least one other element positioned over the top of the image.

 ### BONUS - Watching Time Tick `Total Points: 5`